kevinschueller/kevin-portfolio/src/pages/index.md

   component: TestimonialsBlock
   subtitle: ''
   testimonialslist:
+  - author: Monica Marziani - Senior Director, User Experience Design and Strategy at Korn Ferry
+    avatar: "/images/0 (1).jpg"
+    content: Kevin is a development rockstar!
+We recently worked on the redesign of the Morgan's Pier website together and I was beyond pleased with his ideas and solutions as well as his turn-around time.
+The site was built on the SquareSpace platform, but Kevin was able to custom develop many design elements and features.
+      He was an absolute pleasure to work with and I look forward to our next project together.
   - author: Kristin Norton - Nonprofit Communications Storyteller, Wordsmith
     avatar: "/images/0.jpg"
     content: 'I’ve worked with Kevin on some pretty big projects and I always walk